 Set a course for ABM

 Account-Based Marketing (ABM) is transforming how B2B organisations approach sales and marketing.
-By focusing resources on high-value accounts, more unlocking opportunities for profit and repeat revenues are unlocked, maximising growth and minimising waste.
+By focusing resources on high-value accounts, more opportunities for profit and repeat revenue are unlocked, maximising growth and minimising waste.

 This briefing explores why brand continues to be a crucial asset for B2B organisations deploying ABM, with supporting statistics and insights from business leaders.